15 Fun and Engaging Trade Show Booth Game Ideas

 6. Cornhole

-Pro Tip: To incentivize participants, offer small prizes for winners.
+Pro Tip: To incentivize participants, offer instant-win prizes.
 Alternatively, consider offering discounts or other special offers to attendees who participate in your game.

 7. General Drawings